alyssa-denary/coding-notes/html/form-element.md

 	  e.target.elements.newNote.value = “”
 - Search form:
 	- Does not need to be in a form  because it is updating in real time and not being “submitted” (?) #questions

+#refactor
+With form submissions, it is useful, and good practice, to provide each submittable element with a `name` attribute.
+This attribute is used to identify the element in the form submission.

+Give each submittable element a unique `name` attribute of your choosing, except for the two `radio` inputs.